IsaacCavallaro/IsaacCavallaro_T2_A1-A/Part_A.md

 # Q11: Describe the manipulative aspects of the relational database model.
 Your description should include information about the ways in which data is manipulated (added, removed, changed, and retrieved) in a relational database.

-*The manipulative features of relational databases provide the ways we access and modify the data*
+*The manipulative features of relational databases provide the ways we access and modify the data*.

 ## Manipulating Data